 Bad mood tip 1: Talk about what has put you in a mood

 If you are in a bad mood, then there’s obviously a reason for it.
 Pinpoint why you’re in a bad mood and, if you can, talk to a friend about it.
 Simply talking about your problem with someone will make you feel many times better.
 After all, what they say about ‘a problem shared is a problem halved’ rings very true.
 But if you can’t talk to a friend, try going outside and letting out a mighty scream or having a good cry.
-Remember that bottling it all up will only darken your mood — so let it out for an instant mood boost!
+Remember that bottling it all up will only darken your mood.

 Bad mood tip 2: Beat a bad mood with exercise